Samurai III: Duel at Ganryu Island: Plot

 Miyamoto abandons his life as a knight errant.
 He's sought as a teacher and vassal by the Shogun, Japan's de facto leader.
 He is also challenged to fight by the supremely confident and skillful Sasaki Kojiro.
-Miyamoto agrees to fight Sasaki in a year's time but rejects the Shogun's patronage, choosing instead to live on the edge of a village, raising vegetables.
+Miyamoto agrees to fight Sasaki in a year's time but rejects the Shogun's patronage, choosing instead to live on the edge of a village in the Shimosa Province, raising vegetables.
 He's followed there by Otsu and later by Akemi, both in love with him.
-The year ends as Miyamoto assists the villagers against a band of brigands.

-In the large city of Edo in Japan, Sasaki kills multiple men in a battle in the street.
+In the city of Kokura in Japan, Sasaki kills multiple men in a battle in the street.
 The commotion resulting from the battle in the street garners the attention of Miyamoto who is nearby in the city.
 Miyamoto leaves his room to see what has occurred and notices the dead men in the street as well as a note from Sasaki claiming responsibility for the killing.

 Sasaki and Miyamoto eventually meet one another and agree to a fight.
 However, on the day the fight is planned, Miyamoto decides to delay the fight for a year.
 During this year before the fight, Sasaki becomes acquainted with the upper class, while Miyamoto begins farming near a small village.
 Miyamoto seeks Otsu's forgiveness and accepts her love, then sets off across the water to Ganryu Island for his final contest.
-Sasaki also travels to Ganryu Island for their fight.
+Sasaki is already on Ganryu Island, ready for their duel.

 Miyamoto has strategically timed the duel to coincide with the breaking dawn and lures Sasaki to the water's edge.
 When the sun rises above the horizon behind Miyamoto, the light begins to blind Sasaki.
 In a single stroke, he kills Sasaki and is victorious.
 While the onlookers celebrate the win, Miyamoto forlornly looks down upon Sasaki, calling him "the greatest swordsman" he will ever encounter and silently mourns for him.